swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 Next, my mother took  me to a homeopath who was of the opinion that the chemical

-37</p>
+37

-    <p>treatment had poisoned my body, and he  prescribed homeopathic remedies.
+    treatment had poisoned my body, and he  prescribed homeopathic remedies.
 My state of health gradually improved,  but I then relapsed into a depression that was worse than the first – I suppose  because of the&nbsp; poisoning by the insecticide gases and the allopathic  drugs.

 That was how I came to  spend four whole years in hospital.